aussieW/nature-sound-skill/README.md

-# Nature Sound skill
+Nature sound skill

-This skill plays a small variety of relaxing nature sounds

-## Current state

-❓ untested

-Working features:
- - It's untested, but in theory:
- - Say 'Play ...
-        ...Songbirds' or 'Dawn' for lovely birdsong
+Plays relaxing nature soundscapes
+Description

+Plays some soundscapes for relaxation, atmosphere or meditation Examples

+    "..."play Dawn" for Birdsong in the morning" "..."play Ocean" for a waving ocean"
-        ...Stream' or 'Creek' for the sound of a rainy stream ...Ocean' for waves
+    "..."play River" for a rainy river"
-        ...Thunderstorm' for a thunderstorm
-        ...Gale' for a tropical storm
-        ...Rainforest' for tropical rainforest

-Known issues:
- - So far none

-TODO:
- - Acquire more Creative-Commons or similar licensed soundscapes
- - Loop audio
+Credits

+Hasinator7